-The extent of my unraveling, the grief, and the pain took me completely by surprise.
-A kind of existential angst set in, along with sleeplessness, anxiousness and rage.
-Insistent, distressing replays of the shock, associated with what I was to learn was PTSD, haunted my days and nights, not simply for months, but for years.
+The extent of my unraveling took me completely by surprise.
+I had been a strong and high-functioning professional when the existential angst set in, along with sleeplessness, anxiousness and rage.
+Intrusive, distressing replays of the shock, a sign of PTSD I hardly recognized, haunted my days and nights, not simply for months, but for years.

+I’ve spent the past few years recovering from the shock, picking up the pieces of my shattered life and immersing myself in trying to understand the mysteries of abandonment and betrayal.
 I did a lot of meditating and inquiry, reading, research and talking to others, caring for myself and struggling with what was occurring as I fell apart.
 In the process, I learned a lot about betrayal — what some call “the most underrated trauma,” “the most difficult of all woundings,” “an irreparable devaluation,” even “the greatest evil.”

-May you come to trust these dark times and let them lead you deeper into your heart than you have ever gone before.
-May you sense how mystery trumps meaninglessness; love tenderizes pain; and the wonder of existence.
+If you are going through a similar trial, my heart goes out to you.
+It is my wish that you come to trust these terrible, dark times and let them lead you deeper into your heart than you have ever gone before.
+May you come to sense how mystery trumps meaninglessness; love tenderizes pain; and brokenness reveals the intimate wonder of existence.